jeremeamia/xstatic/README.md

 * **Alias Loader** – Maintainer of the associations between *Aliases* and *Static Proxies*.
 It is injected into the autoloader stack to handle Aliases as they are referenced.
 * **Container** – A IoC container (e.g., a Service Locator or DIC) that provides the *Proxy Subject* instances.
-It must implement the container-interop project's `ContainerInterface`.
+It must implement the PSR-11 stardard's `ContainerInterface`.
 * **Instance Identifier** – An identifier used to fetch a *Proxy Subject* from a *Container*.
 Each *Static Proxy* must specify the Instance Identifier needed to get its Proxy Subject.
 * **Root Namespace** – The namespace that an *Alias* can be referenced in.
 This can be configured as the global